-You will also be asked to provide your "best" contact information, including telephone number and email address.
+You will also be asked to provide the best telephone number and email address to reach you.
 SRP does not sell contact information.
 Your information is used to contact you to communicate important information regarding your account(s).
 By providing your phone number, you consent to allow SRP to contact you.
 This may include a recorded message initiated by SRP.

 Why do I need to pay a deposit?

 We require a deposit because we bill for services after they have been provided.
 Our standard residential deposit is $275.
 In many cases, deposits can be waived with a good credit rating from a consumer credit reporting agency.
 A returned check or service disconnection may result in the assessment of an initial or additional deposit.

 All SRP M-Power® accounts will require an equipment deposit and refurbishment fee for the user display terminal (UDT), totaling $99.
 The equipment deposit of $87.50 will be credited back to the account once the UDT is returned.

 When do I get my deposit back?

 The deposit you pay will remain on your account for at least 18 months.
 You will earn interest on your deposit at an average certificate of deposit (CD) rate paid by local financial institutions.
 We will pay you the interest as a credit on your January bill once we have held the deposit for at least six consecutive months.
 We will review the interest rate annually and adjust it as needed.